KIPAC/Physics89L/docs/setup.md

 ### Option 3: by downloading it (easy, but you will have to manually update each week)

-If you don't want to use git, you can always just download a snapshot of the repository.
+If you don't want to use git, you can always just download a snapshot of the repository each week before class.

 Go to https://github.com/KIPAC/Physics67 and click on the green "Code" button in and select "Download ZIP" from the drop-down menu.